Fake BIOS Setup

 1

-Choose Your Prank
+Choose Your Simulation

-Browse our collection of pranks and select the one that matches your target's interests.
-From fake updates to hacker simulators, pick what fits best!
+Browse our collection of high-fidelity interface simulations and select one that matches your creative or educational needs.
+From classic OS designs to modern system interfaces, pick what fits your project.

 2